 Submissions

-Cave Conservation Australia researches and writes submissions to Australian Federal and State government on proposals which will impact the health of cave environments
+Cave Conservation Australia advocates and writes submissions to Australian Federal and State governments on proposals which impact the health of our cave and karst environments.
+The submissions can be downloaded below.

 Caves Australia's Submission into the Kentbruck Wind Farm, Victoria.
 March 2025

-Since this submission was made, the Wind farm has been approved, but the Tamworth Regional Council is appealing the decision.
-It is taking the NSW Independent Planning Commission and the Hills of Gold developer to the NSW Environment Court.
-The court case starts on the 19th of March 2026.
+Since this submission was made, the Wind farm has been approved.
+The Tamworth Regional Council appealed the decision.
+It took the NSW Independent Planning Commission and the Hills of Gold developer to the NSW Environment Court in March 2026.
+The Court ruled against the Council.
+The local community is still fighting this windfarm:

 Photo: © Neville R. Skinner